Credit or loan insurance

 - your age, your sex, and your health

-Understand the terms and conditions of credit and loan insurance
+Terms and conditions of credit or loan insurance

-The terms and conditions of credit or loan insurance can vary depending on the insurer.
-The terms and conditions will also tell you what type of claims you can make.
-Make sure you understand the terms and conditions before you sign up for credit or loan insurance.
+The terms and conditions of credit or loan insurance may vary depending on the insurer.
+The terms and conditions will tell you what type of claims you’re allowed to make.
+Make sure you understand the terms and conditions before getting credit or loan insurance.

 Depending on the type of credit or loan insurance you get, the terms and conditions will tell you:

-There are important exclusions on credit or loan insurance that determine if your claim will be approved.
-Exclusions are conditions or circumstances that aren’t covered by your insurance policy.
-For example, pre-existing conditions, such as heart disease, asthma, or high blood pressure may not be covered.
+There may be exclusions to your credit or loan insurance.
+Exclusions are conditions or circumstances that your insurance policy doesn’t cover.
+For example, it may not cover pre-existing conditions, such as heart disease, asthma, or high blood pressure.

 - you have a pre-existing condition related to the claim